PoYaSharonLin/website/content/blog/hugo_github.md

 date: 2025-01-26
 tags: ["hugo", "githubpages"]
 categories: ["application"]
-description: "n/a"
+description: "This blog is for people who would like to use Hugo template to build personal website instead of for those who would like to build their own Hugo template.
+Thus, the blog would not cover too much of Go.
+Rather, the focus is on understanding the routing logic."
 draft: false
 ---
-This blog is for people who would like to use Hugo template to build personal website instead of for those who would like to build their own Hugo template.
-Thus, the blog would not cover too much of Go.
-Rather, the focus is on understanding the routing logic.

 ## 01 Why Hugo & GitHub Pages

 I used Hugo simply because the template of Hugo is prettier compared to that of Jekyll.
 GitHub pages is a great option for hosting static websites because it's free and easy to use.